Curating the City: Legacy Businesses

 Learn more and apply at bit.ly/LAlegacy

-Registered City of Los Angeles legacy businesses may apply for up to $20,000 as part of Round 1 of the City of Los Angeles’ Legacy Business Recovery Grant Program.
-Deadline to apply is Sunday, September 15!
+Registered City of Los Angeles legacy businesses may apply for up to $20,000 as part of the City of Los Angeles’ Legacy Business Recovery Grant Program.
+Round 2 funding is now closed.

 The City of Pasadena’s Legacy Business Program was established by the City to recognize long-standing businesses which are independently owned, and have proven to be a vital part of our community.
 Legacy Businesses across the city are identified with a Legacy Business Marker and highlighted on the City’s website.
 Businesses must have been operating for at least 50 years.
 To learn more about the eligibility criteria and to apply, click here.

-Help show your support of legacy businesses by patronizing them today.
-We invite you to share tips, ideas, and resources in support of legacy businesses on social media, using the #ISupportLegacyBusinesses.
+One of the best ways to show your support of legacy businesses is by patronizing them regularly.
+We invite you to share a story of your favorite legacy business on social, using the #ISupportLegacyBusinesses.

 Let us know about your favorite longtime business in L.A.
 County!
 Email rsagara@laconservancy.org